matloff/TidyverseSkeptic/README.md

 **Filter()** should be considered FP.

 In many cases, using such functions is the right solution.
-But the indiscriminate use of FP, advocated by many Tidiers, to replace *all* loops is clearly overdoing it, and makes things especially difficult for beginners.
+But the indiscriminate use of FP, advocated by many Tidyers, to replace *all* loops is clearly overdoing it, and makes things especially difficult for beginners.